-Before going any further, it’s absolutely necessary that all readers of this entry understand the difference between leadership excellence and managerial acumen.
+Before going any further, it’s absolutely necessary that all readers of this post understand the difference between leadership excellence and managerial acumen.
 A good manager is someone that shows good judgments, thorough knowledge, and expertise when supervising other employees.
 Managerial acumen also implies having a keen sense of other employees’ capabilities, who can get the job done, and how to assign workers to tasks.
 Lastly, a good manager always accepts responsibility for the overall performance of his/her team.
 However, this high level of professional competence does not necessarily make a manager a leader.
 A leader is someone who truly cares about those entrusted in his care.
-A premise that’s indicative of the type of leadership that I embrace.
-Based on the findings of countless studies, most human beings are genetically predisposed to trust and to cooperate with others that are in their immediate surroundings.
-A leader that keeps these human traits in mind when working with people and caring for them has a great chance of attaining leadership excellence.
+A premise indicative of the type of leadership that I embrace.
+Based on the findings of countless studies on leadership, most human beings are genetically predisposed to trust and cooperate with others that are in their immediate surroundings.
+A leader or team builder that keeps these human traits in mind when working with people and caring for them has a great chance of attaining leadership excellence.
 Many argue, this type of leadership is in direct opposition to capitalism; a position that resonates with a lot of conservatives.
 The conservative brand of leadership takes hold especially in an environment where numbers on a spreadsheet are more important than employees.
-As a result, corporate decisions are solely based upon data, market conditions, and financial opportunities.
+As a result, corporate decisions are solely based on data, market conditions, and financial opportunities.
 Corporations are elevated to “people status” while people are stripped of their humanities.

-I now have everybody’s attention!
+Do I have your attention yet?
 I made sure and double checked that all employees know there is a new leader at work who cares about how they feel.
 Consequently, their stress levels about “the unknown” begin to decrease.
 With the stress and anxiety greatly diminished, a CEO should go straight into the next level of leadership, which entails sharing his/her vision for the company with every member of the team.
 There are still unknown dangers outside to worry about – e.g., competitors, a fluctuating market, rapidly changing technology … etc – but when employees are in that circle of safety, they convince themselves that those external dangers are more perilous than the dangers inside.
 Employees will gladly substitute individual goals for team goals when they know the more they give of themselves to see others succeed, the greater their value to the group and the more respect and compensation they will receive from the company.
 In this work environment, it is unequivocal that the more others want to help you, the more you can achieve.